ankraft/ACME-oneM2M-CSE-mkdocs/docs/help/FAQ.md

 ### RaspberryPi

 1. **Restrictions on 32 bit Systems**

+	!!!
+Note
+		This answer is a bit outdated.
+Newer Raspberry Pi models are 64 bit systems and can run the 64 bit version of Raspberry Pi OS.
+		Still, the following information might be useful for older models or for other 32 bit systems.

 	Currently, the normally installed Raspbian OS is a 32 bit system.
 This means that several restrictions apply here, such as the maximum date supported (~2038).
 It needs to be determined whether these restrictions still apply when the 64 bit version of Raspbian is available.
 1. **The console or the text UI is not displayed correctly**
 	It could be that the OS's terminal applications doesn't support rendering of extra characters, like line graphics.
 One recommendation on Linux systems is to install the [Mate Terminal](https://wiki.mate-desktop.org/mate-desktop/applications/mate-terminal/){target=_new}, which supports UTF-8 and line graphics.
 It also renders the output much faster.